Charleston school district rolls out Wi-Fi-equipped buses to help with remote learning

 All public schools statewide were closed on Monday as a result of the COVID-19 virus, per a mandate from Gov. Henry McMaster on Sunday night.
 Charleston County School District students won't return to school until after their spring break ends on April 13.

-While some students were given worksheets and information packets to continue learning during the school closures, an estimated 8,500 in Charleston County's pubic schools were sent home with some type of technology device.
+While some students were given worksheets and information packets to continue learning during the school closures, an estimated 8,500 in Charleston County's public schools were sent home with some type of technology device.

 Around 1,200 devices were sent home with Laing Middle School students earlier this week, where one of the buses will be stationed.